Ensemble MDCX (Archived)

 The string players, led by Lucy Phillips, are all accomplished players of classical bent, largely drawn from the Sheffield Chamber Orchestra.
 In addition to Lucy we have Fleur Bayley (violin), Peter Dyke & Pam Price (viola), Chris Cowan & Mavis Barnes (cello).

 Our brass players, led by Jack Ashmore, are drawn from the backgrounds of brass bands, concert bands and jazz.
 He was joined on D-trumpet by Jon Howson and on Bb cornet by Nicholas Rosewell, and by Brian Witten, Barry Dobson & Jim Langley on the trombones.
-In the Sheffield Concert Band photograph Jack is to the right of and behind the conductor, while behind him is Jim, who has provided the "pea-shooter" trombones for this performance.
-Jon and Barry are also in the picture - as, for that matter, is John Kilpatrick.
+Several players were in the Sheffield Concert Band (though not necessarily in the current photo).

 |Vespers of 1610

 Feedback from the - Buxton & Ecclesall Performances

 Here are some extracts from emails received after performances (senders' names omitted).

 (Buxton) That was just the most marvellous performance!
 The sound was incredible, so very rich.
 I can't imagine how Monteverdi could even think it up.
 The choir and the musicians and the church acoustics all played their own amazing part. .....
 Quite memorable.
 Thank you so much.